 Mark Todd Architects was established in June 2015 and is based in The Ormeau Baths in Belfast.
-The practice is interested in designing and delivering buildings that respond specifically to their physical, cultural and historic context - with the ambition that each project will, in time, grow naturally into becoming a meaningful part of a place and the the lives of people who surround it.
+The practice is interested in designing and delivering architecture that respond to it’s physical, cultural and historic context - with the ambition that each building will, in time, grow naturally into becoming a meaningful part of a place and the lives of people who surround it.

-With each project, the practice pays close attention to the ambitions of it’s client.
-Use, form, materials, light and the atmosphere of a building are carefully considered to help create a sense of composure, permanence and warmth throughout.
+With each new project, the practice pays close attention to the needs of the client, the selection of materials and the use of natural light, to help create a sense of composure, permanence and warmth throughout.

 Before establishing the practice, Mark spent 5 years working at RIBA award winning practice Feilden Clegg Bradley Studios and 2 years at RIBA award winning practice Hall McKnight Architects.